garrettgu10/forward-tutoring/README.md

 This is a simple static route that showcases what Forward Tutoring is about and how it works.

 ## Instant tutoring
 This is a forum where tutees post questions and a TAMS student volunteer can answer them.
 Follow-up questions can be asked and answered.
 Tutees can see which TAMS student account answered their question and can rate answers.
-Asking a question requires "credits" which can be earned in various ways including proof of community service.
-At least that's how the old system works.
-I'm not sure if the new execs still want the credits system.

 ## Consistent tutoring
 Tutees sign up near the beginning of the semester for a limited number of positions with 1-on-1 individual tutors over Skype or any other third party communication tool.